 Since 2013, he is a member of the Scientific Committee of SESAR (Single European Sky for Air Traffic Management Research), one of the most ambitious research and development projects ever launched by the European Community.

-Previously Dr. Boy was Founder and President of the European Institute of Cognitive Sciences and Engineering (EURISCO) in France.
+Previously Dr. Boy was Founder and President of the European Institute of Cognitive Sciences and Engineering (EURISCO) in France -- a research institute of Airbus and Thales.
 He lead EURISCO from its creation in 1992 until its closing in 2008.
 EURISCO was a multidisciplinary organization made up of cognitive and social scientists, computer scientists, engineers and human factors specialists.
 It served students from various universities and engineering schools that were part of EURISCO's network of excellence.
 EURISCO focused strongly on its associations with the European aeronautical industry, research and education.

 Prior to founding EURISCO, Dr. Boy was a research scientist at ONERA (the French Aerospace Lab) from 1977 to 1988, during which time he was seconded at NASA-Ames Research Center from 1984 to 1986 in the Aerospace Human Factors Research Division.
 He then joined NASA as the Leader of the Advanced Interaction Media Group from 1989 to 1991.